gskinner/flutter_animate/README.md

 )
 ```

-By default `value` provides a value from `0-1` (though some curves can generate
+By default it provides a `value` from `0-1` (though some curves can generate
 values outside this range), based on the current time, duration, and curve.
 You
 can also specify `begin` and `end` values as demonstrated in the example below.

 `Animate` can be created without a child, so you use `CustomEffect` as a
 simplified builder.
-For example, this would display text counting down from 10,
+For example, this would build text counting down from 10,
 and fading out:

 ``` dart